TanviDeora/ThoraxAbdomenJoint-IntanRecording/Instructions_to_record_using_Intan.md

 - Hit "Run: to see input from amplifier, "stop" to stop scanning input

 - To hear the spike --> Select Audio - by going to DAC/Audio - and select DAC 1 --> Select the channel you want to hear on the oscilloscope and hit "select DAC to selected".
-Adjust the electrode to DAC gain to until you hear something.
+Adjust the electrode to DAC gain AND audio noise slicer to until you hear something.

 ## V. To Record: